chainstack/docs/docs/tutorials/ethereum/asset-tokenization-with-embark.md

+---
+meta:
+  - name: description
+    content: Learn how to develop and deploy a smart contract that tokenizes assets on the Ethereum network.
+  - name: keywords
+    content: ethereum dapp blockchain tutorial tokenize
+---

 # Asset tokenization with Embark

 This tutorial will guide you through creating a tokenized asset contract and deploying it on Ropsten testnet.